Azure/az-hop/docs/user_guide/lustre_hsm.md

 - How to restore all files below a directory find . -type f -exec sudo lfs hsm_restore {} \;

-- How to archibe all files below a directory find . -type f -exec sudo lfs hsm_archive {} \;
+- How to archive all files below a directory find . -type f -exec sudo lfs hsm_archive {} \;

-- How to add files into blobs and then in lustre
+- How to add files into blobs and then restore them in lustre ?